Nietta, Tasmania

-Nietta is a rural locality in the local government area of Central Coast, in the North West region of Tasmania.
+Nietta is a rural locality in the local government area of Central Coast, in North West Tasmania.
 It is located about 44 km south-west of the town of Devonport.
 The 2021 census recorded a population of 63 for the state suburb of Nietta.

 History

 The name was used for a parish from 1886.
 Nietta is an Aboriginal word meaning “little brother”.
 The locality was gazetted in 1965.

 Geography

 The Wilmot River forms most of the eastern boundary, and the River Leven forms much of the western.